wthirsh/wthirsh.github.io/README.md

 3. From your new repository, you should see a *Quick setup* guide.
 Scroll down to the bottom of the page and click *Import code*, as shown: [![screenshot][2]][2]
 4. In the box that says *Your old repository’s clone URL*, copy and paste this URL: `https://github.com/atmosalex/atmosalex.github.io/`, then hit enter.
 5. Go to the *Settings* tab, then click *Pages* (under *Code and automation*), and check that the *Build and deployment* section looks like this: [![screenshot][3]][3]
 6. Go to the *Actions* tab and check that the build and deployment action has finished.
-Once it has, navigate to [user].github.io in your browser to see your site!
+Once it has, navigate to user.github.io to see your site, which should be a copy of this one!

 [1]: /assets/IMG/instr_new.png
 [2]: /assets/IMG/instr_import.png